 So here we would like to discover with you this captivating Japanese city, which has preserved its charm over many years and convinces its visitors with its tranquility and serenity every time anew.
 So now let’s experience the best of Takayama in one day together.
 In addition, in the following lines, you will also find a few practical travel tips for your trip to Takayama, Japan.

-- Also known as Hida-Takayama to differ from other Takayamas around Japan
+- Also known as Hida-Takayama to distinguish it from the other Takayamas in Japan.

-- Takayama can be translated to tall mountain
+- Takayama can be translated as high mountain

-- In history, it’s famous for its carpentry
+- In the past, Takayama was especially famous for carpentry

 How to get to Takayama